Feel Free to Explore!

 Important things to know:

-• Classes listed as “First-Year Friendly” are just that; they were designed with first years in mind.
+Courses listed as “First-Year Friendly” are designed with first-year students in mind.

-• If you are a prospective pre-med, math, or science student please remember to consult the science-specific guidelines and advice.
+If you are planning for a pre-med, math, or science major, consult the science-specific guidelines and advice.

 American Studies